peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

     public PeterO.ExtendedDecimal RoundToBinaryPrecision(
         PeterO.PrecisionContext ctx);

-<b>Deprecated.</b> Instead of this method, use RoundToPrecision and pass a precision context with the IsPrecisionInBits property set.
+<b>Deprecated.</b> Instead of this method use RoundToPrecision and pass a precision context with the IsPrecisionInBits property set.

 Rounds this object's value to a given maximum bit length, using the given rounding mode and range of exponent.